smcclab/smc-course/README.md

 - HTML
 - CSS

-Obviously if you've got any of those skills that's great---but they're not necessary.
+If you've got any of those skills that's great---and you can use them---but they're not necessary.

 ## How can I get help?